Access Point Latency Insights: Know Your Network Part 4

-As a result of our analysis, the WISP access point latency insights that we derive will answer the following questions:
+As a result of our analysis, the WISP AP latency insights that we derive will answer the following questions:

-- What amount of latency is incurred by access points across the market?
+- What amount of latency is incurred by APs across the market?

-- How does latency compare between access point models?
+- Also, how does latency compare between AP models?

-Continue reading to get the answer to these questions now!
-Or, click here for a free download of the entire 26-page Fixed Wireless Network Report!
+Continue reading to get the answer to these questions.
+When you’re done, don’t forget to grab your free download of the entire 26-page Fixed Wireless Network Report!

-We will begin our exploration of latency with a broad analysis, looking at access points across the market.
-To accomplish this, we compiled data from the billions of metrics that Preseem compiles every day from WISPs across the globe.
-After examining Preseem’s data pool, we derived the results presented in the figure below.
+We’ll begin our exploration of latency with a broad analysis, looking at access points across the market.
+To accomplish this, we compiled data from the billions of metrics that Preseem ingests every day from WISPs across the globe.
+After examining Preseem’s data pool, we then derived the results presented in the figure below.

 Note that the latency values presented in this analysis reflect the latency experienced from Preseem to the subscriber and back.
 Therefore, these latency values do not include the rest of the network path.
 This explains why the latency values must be lower than 150 ms to achieve a good VoIP experience.

-We will now narrow our analysis by looking at how latency compares across different models of access points.
-The figure below maps the latency of different AP models within the 80th percentile.
+Let’s narrow our analysis by looking at how latency compares across different AP models.
+The figure below maps the latency of various AP models within the 80th percentile.

-Evidently, there is significant variation in access point latency across AP models.
-Moreover, the results indicate that there is a general trend in which newer AP models have better latency characteristics compared to their older counterparts.
+As you can see, there’s significant variation in latency across AP models.
+Also, the results indicate that there’s a general trend in which newer AP models have better latency characteristics compared to their older counterparts.

-See how organizations within the fixed wireless industry are using the Fixed Wireless subscriber insights contained in the 2019 report!
-Read the Telecompetitor article here!
+See how organizations within the industry are using the insights contained in the 2019 Fixed Wireless Network Report.
+Read the Telecompetitor article here.